BillFlugrath/DX12GraphicsEngine/src/DX12GraphicsEngine/Engine/DXR/assets/readme_by_bill_3.txt

 The DirectX Shader Compiler (dxcompiler.dll) and DirectX Intermediate Language validator (dxil.dll) must be in the same directory as the executable!!!
 This is especially important for development builds where signing happens at runtime.

-The cube.obj i used as a test model to render.
-It uses the quad.mtl material.
-THE ".mtl" FILE TYPE SPECIFIES THE TEXTURE RESOLUTION!!  ie -texres 256 is in quad.mtl.
-Thus, if a texture is resized in Photoshop, IrfanView etc, any material that uses the texture will need to be updated!!

 The "Engine" code that is separate from the ray tracing DXR folder requires
 #include <D3Dcompiler.h> to properly compile.
 Thus, #include <D3Dcompiler.h> is added